 The proof is in the pudding, whatever that means.
 This is what I’m playing right now, in no particular order:

 - Chris Terry drones with Redwood tenors and X-TREME bass.

-- 1950’s Henderson drones with X-TREME tenors and old Rocket bass.
+- 1950’s Henderson drones with standard X-TREME bass and tenors.

 - Keith Jeffers drones with carbon fiber Robertson spec Rockets all around.
 On loan to a guy playing Canning with carbon fiber bass.